Degas’ Obsession / The Artificiality of Art

 So we see one axis representing the distance light travels and another axis covering the range from natural to artificial light.

-The word “artificial” is interesting in this context because, like light itself, the word comes to us whether we want it or not.
+The word “artificial” is interesting in this context because, the word presents itself to us, much like light, unbidden.
 It originates from the Latin artificialis, which in turn traces back, just as light moves outward, to artificium.

 Lead white is produced by exposing lead plates to vinegar fumes and carbon dioxide.
 This process forms a white crust on the lead, which is then scraped off and used as pigment.
 Around 1840, zinc white was invented, and titanium white followed in 1919.

-The production of pigments transforms substances from something natural into something new and artificial.
-They are toxic, potentially lethal, yet also represent a form of technology that enables new kinds of art.
+Producing pigments transforms natural substances into something artificial.
+They are toxic, potentially lethal, yet they also represent a technology that enables new forms of art.

 “People can often be heard exclaiming, “Look at that natural light,” even while standing in artificially lit museum rooms.

-Object #1 reveals a geological-like structure.
+Object #1 reveals a structure resembling geological strata.
 It is a very small fragment taken from the painting by Edgar Degas painted around 1882, and photographed through a Zeiss microscope (a process that uses artificial light) using a method called X-ray fluorescence (etymologically derived from the mineral ‘fluorspar’) spectroscopy (XRF).

-So we have the literal (the title of the painting, the painter’s name), the mineral (the pigments), and the artificial (the creation of a representation of a scene that did not exist in a single point of time, but was the result of years of editing).
+So we have the literal (the title of the painting, the painter’s name), the mineral (the pigments), and the artificial (the creation of a representation of a scene that never existed at a single moment in time, but was instead the result of years of reworking.

 The fragment was then photographed again with a camera using a CCD sensor, which offered a new perspective on the light.
 The combination of the microscope, camera lens, and CCD sensor created an image of something that Degas himself never saw as a visible object; yet, through this process, it was transformed into an object in its own right.

-The artificial light that Degas used, whether from gas lamps or early electric sources, enabled the creation of a toxic pigment due to its lead content.
+The artificial light that Degas worked under, whether from gas lamps or early electric sources, illuminated pigments that were themselves toxic due to their lead content.

 More recent research has shown that it is possible to stop light by deforming the structure of two-dimensional photonic crystals.
 This could pave the way for quantum computers and groundbreaking methods of data storage.

-The second object is digital and inorganic from beginning to end, offered as both a reference point and a contrast to the tiny paint flake from Degas’ Dancers Practicing in the Foyer.
+The second object is entirely digital and inorganic, offered as both a reference point and a counterpart to the tiny paint flake from Degas’ Dancers Practicing in the Foyer.

 The Getty Conservation Institute has described the method in connection with a similar analysis being done on the ‘The Milliners’ after an X-ray had shown several phases of rework (including erasing and adding persons):